Aliases for HOPX Gene

 HOPX (HOP Homeobox) is a Protein Coding gene.
-Diseases associated with HOPX include lung cancer and choriocarcinoma.
+Diseases associated with HOPX include choriocarcinoma and lung cancer.
 Among its related pathways are HOP Signaling.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for HOPX Gene

 Atypical homeodomain protein which does not bind DNA and is required to modulate cardiac growth and development.
 Acts via its interaction with SRF, thereby modulating the expression of SRF-dependent cardiac-specific genes and cardiac development.
 Prevents SRF-dependent transcription either by inhibiting SRF binding to DNA or by recruiting histone deacetylase (HDAC) proteins that prevent transcription by SRF.
 Overexpression causes cardiac hypertrophy (By similarity).
 May act as a tumor suppressor.